mstechly/vqf/README.md

 The notation in the code refers directly to the notation in the paper.

+### Warning

+For some reason, the preprocessing is not deterministic.
+Running the same case sporadically leads to getting different results.
+It seems to come from the fact, that there is some randomness inside sympy when it comes to ordering operations.
+Hence, preprocessing sometimes assigns `x=y` and sometimes `y=x`, which leads to different expressions after substition.
+From the mathematical point of view it doesn't matter, but from the practical - it does.
+Since set of implemented rules is incomplete, different substitution may occasionally lead to form which this algorithm cannot simplify.
+This effect diminished over time of development - i.e. improving rules and fixing bugs.

 ## Differences from the paper

 Below you can find a list of points where I'm aware that my implementation differs from the one provided in the paper.